dietergeerts/dlibrary/MANUAL_INSTALL.md

 To manually install this library in order for Vectorworks to use, follow these steps:

-- Copy the `dlibrary` folder to a folder of your chose.
+- Copy the `dlibrary` folder to a folder of your chose, but make sure Vectorworks doesn't scan it for resources.
 - Add that folder, where the `dlibrary` folder resides, to the Python Script Settings in Vectorworks.
 - Restart Vectorworks.